|

 However, you can serve a deconstructed quesadilla starting at 6 months.
 See below on how to serve quesadillas to babies based on age

-How to serve quesadillas to babies
+How to serve quesadillas to babies by age

 When your baby shows signs of readiness to start solids (around 6 months of age), you can serve a deconstructed quesadilla.
 A deconstructed quesadilla is a great way to still allow younger babies to enjoy foods the whole family is eating but in a safe way.